spack/spack/lib/spack/docs/tutorial_modules.rst

 .. code-block:: console

-  root@module-file-tutorial:/# spack tcl refresh --delete-tree ==> You are about to regenerate tcl module files for:
+  root@module-file-tutorial:/# spack module tcl refresh --delete-tree ==> You are about to regenerate tcl module files for:

   -- linux-ubuntu16.04-x86_64 / gcc@5.4.0 -------------------------